A prevention-focused digital health MVP

 • Low-friction action through a physical interface

-• Real-time connection between choices and health outcomes
+• A real-time connection between daily choices and health outcomes

 • Clear feedback instead of complex charts